Design Payment Transformation

 Designing and Implementing Integrated Care and Payment Transformation Initiatives to Advance Health Equity: Lessons Learned from Three Pioneering Health Care Provider and Health Plan Partnerships

 Sometimes it is helpful to learn from the experiences of others.
 This report presents case studies of care and payment transformation models designed and implemented by three pairs of health care provider and health plan partnerships to advance health equity.
-See page 37 for important lessons that they learned about anticipating data challenges.
+See page 19 for important lessons that they learned about the process of designing a payment transformation.

 Developing a Payment and Spending Strategy to Advance Health Equity: Checklist for Medicaid Decision-Makers